mediocregopher/ginger/doc/runtime.md

 The above example does a few things, but it repeats itself in the second part (with the `sub`).
 If we could save the result of the addition to a variable that would be awesomesauce.
 The `=` function does this!
 It makes it so that the first argument is equivalent to the evaluation of the second argument.
-Variables' first letters must be upper-case, this is how they're differentiated from raw string literals.
-The above could be re-written as:
+Variables' can not be re-defined to be another value, and their first letters must be upper-case, thisis how they're differentiated from raw string literals.The above could be re-written as:
 ```
 [ (= AdditionResult (add 1 2))
   (sub 4 AdditionResult)